-Let’s be honest.
-Whilst we love our kids to bits we could all do with a bit more quiet time.
-So for National Quiet Day, we’ve devised a list of 8 top quiet saves to keep the kids calm and occupied, using items that you either already have around the house or are easy to pop in the shopping trolley.
+We’ve devised a list of 8 top activities to keep the kids happy and occupied, using items that you either already have around the house or are easy to pop in the shopping trolley.

 1. Paper bunting

 All you need is string, paper and colouring pencils.
 Cut the paper into triangles (your job is now done).
 Ask the children to prepare the bunting for an event that you may have coming up such as a birthday tea or, alternatively, ask them to think of a story and tell the story in drawings.
 Remind them to make the string look just as colourful.

 Royal icing, not just tasty and great for cakes but also an alternative to play-dough.
 Play-dough is brilliant, however, it does stain. £2.00 for 400g in Tesco, royal icing is versatile and can also be dyed using food colouring.
 Why not ask the children to mould a sculpture of the family pet and their friends?

 When the children have exhausted the jigsaw puzzles in the house and it’s no longer a challenge, why not ask them to make their own?
 Either grab some A3 paper (or ideally card), or multiple A4 pieces and get them to draw a picture, a family portrait?
 Their favourite holiday?
 Ask them to make it as detailed as possible, then once this is done, to chop it up into smaller pieces and try and put it back together.